bundabrg/GeyserLink/docs/howitworks.md

 !!! note
     GeyserLink will trigger a `GeyserLinkResponseEvent` for any response but it is less useful as responses can more easily be used through the `onResponse` method as demonstrated here.

+## Private and Public Keys

+When first run GeyserLink will generate a new public and private key for itself, storing these in the configuration file `dynamic.yml`.
+The private key should be considered confidential.

+When sending signed messages GeyserLink will use its private key to sign the message.
+The receiving server will use the public key to verify if a signature is valid and if it is a trusted public key.

+If GeyserLink receives a message by a sender it does not have the public key for it will send out a WHOIS packet asking the sender for their public key and will then add it to its known key list and persist this into the `dyanmic.yml` configuration file.

+Any key can be made trusted by editing the `dyanmic.yml` file and moving the key into the `trusted` list.